-The Property Agents and Land Transactions Act 2016 and Property Agents and Land Transactions Regulations 2017 set out the requirements for holding money in trust and the reporting requirements.
+The Property Agents and Land Transactions Act 2016 (the Act) and Property Agents and Land Transactions Regulations 2017 (the Regulations) set out the requirements for holding money in trust and the reporting requirements.

 The Regulations provided that the